EU regulators receive fresh patent complaints - official

 Other ongoing cases involve Google-owned phone maker Motorola Mobility, Microsoft and Apple.
 Microsoft has also complained about Google while Google has complained about MOSAID, a so-called patent troll which makes money by taking action over patent infringements.

-Companies could be penalized up to 10 percent of their revenues if found guilty of breaching EU rules.
+Companies could be penalised up to 10 percent of their revenues if found guilty of breaching EU rules.